MrSinho/raining-jobs/README.md

 [![](.shci/windows/exit_code.svg)](.shci/windows/log.md)
 [![](.shci/linux/exit_code.svg)](.shci/linux/log.md)

-"Raining jobs" is a simple and stable algorithm used to quickly sort numbers (with size ranging from one byte to 8 bytes, floats and integers, signed and unsigned) without exceeding with too much extra memory and iterations: in the worst case scenario, with a 64 bit resolution, the maximum number of checks is `n_samples * 64`, while the memory usage is always stable and equal to three times the original set size, destination buffer included.
+"Raining jobs" is a simple and stable algorithm used to quickly sort numbers (with size ranging from one byte to 8 bytes, floats and integers, signed and unsigned) without exceeding with too much extra memory and iterations: in the worst case scenario, with a 64 bit resolution, the maximum number of checks is `n_samples * 64`, while the memory usage is always stable and equal to three times the original set size, with the destination buffer included.
 The library is written in C.

 ---